kbyph/Election-Analysis/README.md

 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
 6. Calculate each county's voter turnout.
-7. Calculate each county's percentage of votes to the total count.
+7. Calculate each county's percentage of votes in relation to the total count.
-8. Determine the county with the largest turnout.
+8. Determine the county with the largest voter turnout.

 ## Resources
 - Data Source: election_results.csv